Paramedic

 What is the stress level and how will it affect my family and other relationships?

 Per feedback from past graduates: until you experience the stress there is no way you can be prepared for it.
 It is very important that everyone important to you (family, friends, work) understand and accept the time and emotional commitment by you.
-Everyone must understand that paramedic education will be your priority over this next year.
+Everyone must understand that paramedic education will be your priority over this next phase.

 What is the cost and is there financial aid?